Hone logo

 Key Requirements:

-• The function must return a new array; it should not modify the original array.
+• The function must iterate through the input array.

 Examples